 - Handle in well-ventilated areas, preferably biological safety cabinet or chemical fume hood

-- Avoid creating aerosols during reconstitution or transfer
+- Avoid creating aerosols during transfer

 - Use proper aseptic technique for cell culture applications